programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 Please keep the spirit of Cohen's terms of use in mind when following this lesson and pursuing any further investigations on your own.

-## Structuring the Email Corpus, Part 1: Iterating Through the Filesystem
+## Structuring the E-mail Corpus, Part 1: Iterating Through the Filesystem

 <div class="alert alert-warning">
  For the following steps, you will need to download a subset of Enron email corpus (the "sent" folder of the Enron CEO).
-You can download an archived version [here](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/lessons/lavorato-j.zip)
+You can download an archived version <a href="https://github.com/programminghistorian/ph-submissions/raw/gh-pages/lessons/lavorato-j.zip">here</a>.
 </div>

-To start analyzing our text data, we must first develop a method of loading all of the email data from these directories and subdirectories into memory.
-Fortunately, we have two standard Python modules to help with this heavy lifting: *os* and *email*.
+To begin working with the Enron e-mail corpus data, we must transform the data from its raw format (a collection of text files organized into folders and subfolders) into a format Python can understand.
+Python contains a set of general functions for handling text input; the language also contains several additional collections of code that we can selectively include in a program to increase functionality.
+These extra collections of codes are called *modules*.

-*os* lets us call functions that will move through a series of folders and files and load them into memory.
-Python needs a module like this one in order to access the files on your computer.
-It’s important to be careful using os, especially with any functionality that would move or delete files!!
+In this case, we will use some functionality from the general Python library and also include code from two additional Python modules: *os* and *email*.

-*email* lets us quickly load email message data and metadata into memory.
-In many cases, raw digital data may be formatted into *comma-separated values (.csv)* files that clearly define rows and columns, such as "'sender@gmail.com', 'recipient@gmail.com', 'Message'".
-In other cases, like this one, the data is structured in an outdated format like "From: sender@gmail.com (newline) To: recipient@gmail.com (newline) Message: MESSAGE"
+*os* extends the file input/output abilities of Python.
+In particular, it adds the ability to learn the file structure of a complex series of folders and subfolders.
+For our program, this will allow us to scan through the entire corpus and import all of the data at once.
+(It’s important to be careful using os, especially with any functionality that would move or delete files!!)

-Fortunately, even though this nonstandard format is not recognized by the csv module in Python, the *email* module understands the formatting and converts the fields into a *dictionary*.
-We last discussed dictionaries in Part 1 when looking at the output of the polarity_scores() function.
-In this case, the email dictionary consists of a series of keys that correspond to the names of the header categories (like ‘To’), and each key is given the same value as in the transcript (such as “recipient@gmail.com”).
+*email* extends Python's understanding of collections of text to detect e-mail message data and metadata.
+This is especially hehlpful when dealing with e-mail transcripts that are not necessarily organized in a tidy, standard format, such as the [*comma-separated values (.csv)* format](https://en.wikipedia.org/wiki/Comma-separated_values).
+In the Enron e-mail corpus, our data is structured in an outdated format using colons, spaces, and newline characters to distniguish between entries.
+While the regular comma-separated format is preferable in many situations, raw data is rarely perfect!
+The *email* module helps us bridge the difference.

-Below is a code excerpt that implements an iteration pattern using the os and email libraries.
-You will not be able to run this code until we add more features in the next section, but let’s start by exploring this code:
+Below is a code excerpt that uses the *os* and *email* libraries to loop over all e-mail text files in the corpus and store the relevant message data and metadata into memory.
+Note that you will not be able to run this script with Python just yet -- we will add more features in the next section with pandas to complete this section.
+For now, let's start exploring this code:

 ```
 # beginning a new Python file